knpuniversity/gulp/knpu/javascript.md

 and add a period to `main.js`, save and you can see that `scripts` ran again automatically.

 After all this, we have a *real* `site.js` file in a public directory!
-That's great because it means we can add a boring `script` tag to our layout.
+We can now use that to add a boring `script` tag to our layout.
 Near the bottom, add the script tag.
 For the path, I'm using the `asset()` function from Symfony, but it doesn't really do anything.
 Say, `js/site.js`:

 [[[ code('a6cd2ad8d4') ]]]